Pouria-Rezaeii/rxjs-response-cache/README.md

 ```

 ### <section id="refresh"> How Refreshing Works with RxJS Subscribers </section>
-If the data is not in the cache, subscriber.next() and subscriber.complete() are triggered
+If the data is not present in the cache, `subscriber.next()` and `subscriber.complete()` are triggered
 when the request is resolved.

-If the data is already in the cache, subscriber.next() is immediately invoked
+If the data is already present in the cache, `subscriber.next()` is immediately triggered with the stale data.
+By default, once the request is resolved, the newly fetched data is compared to the stale data.
+If they differ,
-with the stale data.
-Once the request is resolved, it's called again with the fresh data,
-and subscriber.complete() is also triggered.
+`subscriber.next()` is invoked again with the fresh data, and ultimately, `subscriber.complete()` is triggered.

+TThis equality check can be disabled in the configuration, causing `subscriber.next()` to be called twice,
+even if the data is identical to the cached version.

 ### <section id="multiple-instances"> Multiple Instances </section>
 Using multiple instances of the service is supported, but the devtool